 I suppose I could have had this accident without ever stepping on a yoga mat.
 Flatulence increases with age.
 Digestion slows down, and food moves through the gut more slowly creating more gas.
 It probably does not help that I’m a walking CVS, with my anti-seizure meds, thyroid med, statin, and maybe even the supplements I take to combat the number some of the meds does to my bone density plays a part.

 After the practice, I skulked away, took a shower and quietly left the club.
 As I exited the building that night, my yoga teacher was sitting near the bike rack as if waiting for me.
 We immediately struck up a conversation first about bicycle commuting and then yoga.
-I kept thinking he was going to give me some comforting words about farting during practice which would have been horrible.
-He didn’t, and I appreciated that, but I still wondered why he was ready to ride off but was sitting there like he was waiting for someone.
+I kept thinking that any minute he was going to give me some comforting words about farting during practice which would have been horrible–that he had somewhere else to be, but he wanted to wait for me and make sure I wasn’t going to quit yoga over a loud fart in practice.
+He didn’t, and I appreciated that, but I still wondered why he was ready to ride off on his bike but was sitting there.
+It appeared he was not waiting for someone else since he mounted up when I did and rode off a few minutes ahead of me.

-Like most of the yoga practitioners at my gym, all those YouTube video yogis, and in the glossy pages of Yoga Journal, it looks like a pastime for younger people–though I know that is not completely true.
+Like most of the yoga practitioners at my gym, all those YouTube video yogis, and in the glossy pages of Yoga Journal, yoga appears to be a pastime for younger people–though I know that is not completely true.
 I still feel a little older after Thursday night’s event.
-I told my wife after I heard my first “yoga fart” a couple of years ago that if that ever happened to me I would immediately stop group practices and buy a Seane Corn or Rodney Yee DVD and start my home practice.
-It is turning out that I think I can show up Thursday without feeling too embarrassed.
-Too, I attempted a home practice a few times and found, if I don’t have somewhere to go I’ll find an excuse to watch TV.
-I’m not sure what I’ll do if I break wind during my Tuesday Noon class, though–that’s at my job and everyone knows me.
-Good lord!
+I told my wife a couple of years ago that if I ever rip one loud in a class, I would immediately stop group practices and buy a Seane Corn or Rodney Yee DVD and start my home practice.
+It is turning out that I think I can show up Thursday nights without feeling too embarrassed.
+Also, I attempted a home practice a few times and found, if I don’t have somewhere to go I’ll find an excuse to watch TV or read.
+I’m not sure what I’ll do if I break wind during my Tuesday Noon class, though–that’s at my job and everyone knows me!